carpentries-incubator/gap-lesson/04-small-groups.md

 Further points:

+* Variadic functions and more flexible search

 * InfoLevels to control verbosity

 * Show how to turn Info messages off and on for running tests

 and one or more of these at the end:

-> ## Find another group such that the average order of its elements is an integer {.challenge}
+> ## Does the Small Groups Library contain another group with this property? {.challenge}
 >
-> * Does the Small Groups Library contain another group with this property?
->
 > * What can you say about the order of the groups with this property?
 >
-> * Can you check all 408641062 groups of order 1536 ?
+> * Can you estimate how long it may take to check all 408641062 groups of order 1536 ?
 >
-> * Can you find **all** groups with this property containing in the Small Groups Library?
+> * Can you find another group (of order not equal to 1536)
+>   with this property containing in the Small Groups Library?